NaveenKumar212/Alexiis/SETUP.md

-# Complete Setup Guide - Greta AI
+# Complete Setup Guide - Alexis

-Follow these steps to get the Greta AI application running on your local machine.
+Follow these steps to get the Alexis application running on your local machine.

 ## 📋 Prerequisites